 A donation of £10.00 will help buy good quality wool and needlework tools for the craft houses to teach young people much needed skills in the local community where there are limited job opportunities.

-£20.00 will help a young person to undergo training at one of the three EBF craft centres providing them with life-changing skills and supporting them in providing an income for their family.
+£20.00 will help a young person to undergo training on an EBF training programme, providing them with life-changing skills and supporting them in providing an income for their family.